pointfeev/CreamInstaller/README.md

 ###### The program utilizes CreamAPI v4.5.0.0 Hotfix and ScreamAPI v3.0.0 downloaded from those posts and embedded into the program itself; no download necessary on your part!
 ---
 #### Description:
-Automatically finds all installed Steam/Epic games and their respective Steamworks/EOS SDK DLL locations on the user's computer, automatically parses SteamCMD, Steam Store, and Epic Games Store for those games' DLCs, then provides a very simple graphical interface utilizing the gathered information.
+Automatically finds all installed Steam/Epic games and their respective Steamworks/Epic Online Services DLL locations on the user's computer, automatically parses SteamCMD, Steam Store, and Epic Games Store for those games' DLCs, then provides a very simple graphical interface utilizing the gathered information.

 The primary function of the program is to **automatically generate and install CreamAPI or ScreamAPI** for whichever